jasonwei20/eda_nlp/README.md

 # EDA: Easy Data Augmentation Techniques for Boosting Performance on Text Classification Tasks
-This is the code for the EMNLP-IJCNLP paper [EDA: Easy Data Augmentation techniques for boosting performance on text classification tasks.](https://arxiv.org/abs/1901.11196) A blog post that explains EDA is [here](https://medium.com/@jason.20/these-are-the-easiest-data-augmentation-techniques-in-natural-language-processing-you-can-think-of-88e393fd610).
+This is the code for the EMNLP-IJCNLP paper [EDA: Easy Data Augmentation techniques for boosting performance on text classification tasks.](https://arxiv.org/abs/1901.11196)

+A blog post that explains EDA is [[here]](https://medium.com/@jason.20/these-are-the-easiest-data-augmentation-techniques-in-natural-language-processing-you-can-think-of-88e393fd610).

-By [Jason Wei](https://jasonwei20.github.io/research/) and Kai Zou, with Protago Labs AI Research.
+By [Jason Wei](https://jasonwei20.github.io/research/) and Kai Zou.

 Note: **Do not** email me with questions, as I will not reply.
 Instead, open an issue.

 We present **EDA**: **e**asy **d**ata **a**ugmentation techniques for boosting performance on text classification tasks.
-These are a generalized set of data augmentation techniques that are easy to implement and have shown improvements on five NLP classification tasks, with substantial improvements on datasets of size *N<500*.
-While other techniques require you to train a language model on an external dataset just to get a small boost, we found that simple text editing operations using EDA result in substantial performance gains.
+These are a generalized set of data augmentation techniques that are easy to implement and have shown improvements on five NLP classification tasks, with substantial improvements on datasets of size `N<500`.
+While other techniques require you to train a language model on an external dataset just to get a small boost, we found that simple text editing operations using EDA result in good performance gains.
 Given a sentence in the training set, we perform the following operations:

 - **Synonym Replacement (SR):** Randomly choose *n* words from the sentence that are not stop words.
 Replace each of these words with one of its synonyms chosen at random.
 - **Random Insertion (RI):** Find a random synonym of a random word in the sentence that is not a stop word.
 Insert that synonym into a random position in the sentence.
 Do this *n* times.